archi-Doc/CrystalData/README.md

         context.AddCrystal<FirstData>(
             new CrystalConfiguration()
             {
-                SavePolicy = SavePolicy.Manual, // Timing of saving data is controlled by the application.
+                SavePolicy = SavePolicy.Manual, // The timing of saving data is controlled by the application.
-                SaveFormat = SaveFormat.Utf8, // Format is utf8 text.
+                SaveFormat = SaveFormat.Utf8, // The format is utf8 text.
-                NumberOfHistoryFiles = 0, // No history file.
+                NumberOfFileHistories = 0, // No history file.
                 FileConfiguration = new LocalFileConfiguration("Local/SimpleExample/SimpleData.tinyhand"), // Specify the file name to save.
             });
     });